-"You are in the Shrieking-shack, just outside of Hogsmeade village," Predictably this didn't earn any sign of acknowledgement so he added "Very close to Hogwarts."
-This was sort of a test to see if the boy was infact a young wizard.
-Nothing.
-The boy just continued his even looking before writing.
+"You are in the Shrieking Shack, just outside of Hogsmeade village," Predictably this didn't earn any sign of acknowledgement so he added "Very close to Hogwarts."
+This was sort of a test to see if the boy was in fact a young wizard.

 "England, part of Great Britain."

 The red-head sat still in a considerable pause.
 Before continuing the partially written conversation, 'What are wizards?'

 This stunned the man who was sat across from the mute teen, he hadn't expected that question.
 Yet, after he thought about it, he realized he should have seen it coming.

 The only thing he could do was be honest now.
 He wasn't closely connected to any muggles so to help the boy he had no choice but to tell Gaara 'the big secret' and help him through wizarding means.
 Or, those means which Sirius still had access to as a wanted man.